My journey to experience the world's best restaurants began in 2010 while living in Medellin, Colombia.

 The attention to detail with each dish, from the snacks to the sweets, was impressive.

-The cost for the tasting menu, a glass of wine, tax, and the tip was about $450.
-It was worth every cent.
+The tasting menu, a glass of wine, tax, and the tip cost about $450, and it was worth every cent.

 November 18, 2014 | Lima | Modern Peruvian

-In 2014, Central in Lima ranked #1 in Latin America and #15 in the world.
-The following year, it would leap up to #4.
-I was not surprised.
+In 2014, Central in Lima ranked #1 in Latin America and #15 worldwide.
+The following year, it would leap up to #4, and I was not surprised.